githubEdit

 A node's performance is determined by its underlying hardware; for example, GPUs with higher clock speeds execute tasks more quickly, and superior network connectivity leads to faster result submission.
 To encourage faster task execution, Crynux Network prioritizes faster nodes by giving them higher selection probabilities.

-Quality of Service (QoS)4.
-Final Selection Weight
+Quality of Service (QoS)chevron-right

-The final selection weight for a node is calculated by combining the scores from the factors above.
+The final selection weight for a node is calculated by combining all the scores from the factors above.

-).
+To ensure a node is both secure (high stake) and performant (high QoS), the Staking and QoS scores are first combined using the harmonic mean.
 This method penalizes imbalance; a node cannot compensate for a very low QoS score with a high stake, or vice-versa.
+The result is then multiplied by the Model Locality Boost.

 Where:

-is the node's Staking Score.
+• SiS_i is the node's Staking Score (0 to 1).

 The probability of a node being selected is then its individual weight divided by the sum of the weights of all candidate nodes.
+Nodes are selected using weighted random sampling — higher-weighted nodes are more likely to be selected, but any eligible node can be chosen.

 If there are not enough candidate nodes to be selected from, the task will be added to the task queue and wait for more nodes to become available.